 CAWP stands for “Comprehensive Animal Welfare Policy.”
-CAWP is a protocol that was added into roundup contracts and Standard Operating Procedures (SOPs) into all Environmental Assessments (EAs) that outline a proposed, and then actualized, action.
+CAWP is a protocol that was added into roundup contracts and Standard Operating Procedures (SOPs) placed into all Environmental Assessments (EAs).
+(A lot of acronyms that simply mean an internal policy to comply with a legal mandate.)

-This move came in 2015 after a long series of legal battles and over 300,000 miles of ground work, almost daily.
+This move came at the end of 2015 after a long series of legal battles and over 400,000 miles of ground work, almost daily.
 Part one outlines some of the history and links to the text of our requests and the final version the Bureau of Land Management (BLM) implemented.
 CAWP still needs refinement.

 Part one of the first person CAWP discussion can be found HERE.